Mousavi310/hugo-blog/content/posts/soft-delete-unique-index.md

 ``` curl
 curl --location --request DELETE 'https://localhost:5001/api/products/6' --insecure
 ```
 The product successfully deleted.
-To make sure the product is not shown in our list API, let's fetch list of products again:
+To make sure the product is not shown in our list API, let’s fetch the list of products again:

 ``` curl
  curl --location --request GET 'https://localhost:5001/api/products' --insecure